vnastl/vnastl.github.io/_news/announcement_wale_2024.md

 related_posts: false
 ---

-I'm excited to join the Work­shop on Al­go­rithms for Learn­ing and Eco­nom­ics on the beautiful island of Kefalonia and present our work on causal predictors. :whale:
+I am excited to join the Work­shop on Al­go­rithms for Learn­ing and Eco­nom­ics on the beautiful island of Kefalonia and present our work on causal predictors. :whale: